-Our ME-dia Space is implemented as a two-node media space, providing a dedicated audio and video link between a teleworker's home office and his office in the workplace.
-There is nothing unusual about this audiovisual link; while it is custom coded, it is similar to many other two-way, desktop media space technologies.
-What is unusual in the ME-dia Space design is that while video is always on, audio is not; a call must be established (via a simple button press).
+Our ME-dia Space is implemented as a two-node media space, providing a dedicated video and audio link between a teleworker's home office and his office in the workplace.
+There is nothing unusual about this audio/video link; while it is custom coded, it is similar to many other two-way desktop audio/video systems.
+What is unusual in the media space design is that while video is always on, audio is not; a call (via a simple button press) must be established.

 Great care has been taken to position the video display and camera for use both inside and outside of the physical constraints of the work office.
-The video display is positioned such that the full-screen video image from the home office is visible from the common area outside the teleworker's work office (Figure 1).
-The camera in the workspace node is also pointed out the office door, providing the teleworker in his home office with a very coarse overview of movement in the workplace office's common area.
+The video display is positioned such that the full-screen video image from the home office is clearly visible from the common area outside the teleworker's work office.
+The camera in the workspace node is also pointed out the office door, providing the teleworker in his home office with a very coarse overview of movement in the workplace office common area.
 Additionally, the furniture in the work office is arranged so that when someone comes in and sits down, she will be centered in the camera's field of view.